developer-zebra/developer-zebra-site/src/ehs/2-5/guide/setup/index.md

 ## Uninstallation

 ### Manual Uninstallation
+**Important**: Device settings configured by EHS such as USB Debugging, [System Settings Restricted](../settings#systemsettingsrestricted), and some others might not revert to the state they were in prior to EHS installation.
+Zebra recommends reconfiguring the device as required <u>prior to the removal of EHS</u>.

-To remove EHS, simply use the Android App Manager to <b>uninstall the EHS Installer</b>.
-This automatically removes both the EHS Installer and the Enterprise Home Screen app.
+To remove EHS, simply use the Android App Manager to <b>uninstall the EHS app</b>.

 &#49;.
 From the Admin Mode screen, <b>Select Settings</b>:
 <img alt="" style="height:250px" src="app_admin_screen_settings.png"/>